-Students are required to include in their plan of study at least 18 s.h. of regular course work taught by tenured or tenure-track faculty members of the Department of Earth and Environmental Sciences.
+Students are required to include in their plan of study at least 18 s.h. of regular coursework taught by tenured or tenure-track faculty members in the Department of Earth and Environmental Sciences.
 Students must earn the 18 s.h. after being admitted to and enrolling in the Ph.D. program.
 Directed study and research credit do not count toward the required 18 s.h.

-All entering graduate students are required to enroll in EES:5070 Geologic Orientation during the fall semester of their first year in the graduate program.
-Ph.D. students must enroll in EES:5010 Geoscience Seminar Series each semester they are registered until they successfully defend their dissertation, or for two consecutive semesters after the semester in which they pass their comprehensive examination, whichever comes first.
+All entering students are required to enroll in EES:5070 Geologic Orientation during the fall semester of their first year in the graduate program.
+Students must enroll in EES:5010 Geoscience Seminar Series each semester they are registered until they successfully defend their dissertation, or for two consecutive semesters after the semester in which they pass their comprehensive examination, whichever comes first.

-Once Ph.D. candidates have passed the comprehensive examination, they are required to register each semester until they receive the degree.
-Candidates who have completed their plan of study may register for GRAD:6002 Doctoral Continuous Registration or GRAD:6003 Doctoral Final Registration.
+Once candidates have passed the comprehensive examination, they are required to register each semester until they receive the degree.
+Those who have completed their plan of study may register for GRAD:6002 Doctoral Continuous Registration or GRAD:6003 Doctoral Final Registration.

-All geoscience graduate students must meet the admission and degree requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College (particularly sections IX, X, and XII).
+All geoscience graduate students must meet the admission and degree requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website (particularly sections IX, X, and XII).
 They also should acquaint themselves with the University calendar, for deadline dates and so forth.

 Career opportunities are readily available for geoscience graduates.
 Professional geologists work in resource companies, environmental corporations, educational institutions, conservation agencies, urban planning, state and federal geological surveys, and government resource and research organizations.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.